smattes/concept-docs/docs/variables.md

 This will return a string representing the region in which the AppStack instance is requested to run.

 ### Stack Variables
-Stack variables are set during run time and can be used to access various values created during the stack creation / update runtime.
-Access STACK variables using the `STACK::` annotation.
+Stack variables are set during runtime and can be used to access various values created during the stack creation/update runtime.
+Access STACK variables using the `STACK:: annotation`.